Book: The Wealth Elite by Rainer Zitelmann

 - They bet only what they can lose.

-- They pick partners on competence and excitement about the goal.
+- They pick competent partners enthusiastic about the goal.

 - They focus on what they can control.